-But then you have to deal with sales trained people brand insurance agents who are relatively good at throwing something on you.
-To me at bluntness of such people smoothly took off the shoes; I have already started to write down this and other experiences with the advertising market in my series "Making money with blogging" and will continue to do so.
+But then you have to deal with people trained in sales, brand insurance agents who are relatively good at gossiping something.
+With the boldness of such people it took my shoes off; I have already started to write down these and other experiences with the advertising market in my series “Earn money with blogging” and I will continue to do so.

 Talk about advertising

 In such situations, freelance journalists who are on the Internet with their own medium, be prepared.
 And that's why you have to discuss and inform about the topic of advertising and the ability to buy online.

 Jeff Jarvis, for example, explained in the interview that he had already passed through all the terms of the online marketing with his students - already alone, so that one knows what it is, if such inquiries as mentioned above come.
 Quite useful, but in Germany obviously no self-evident:

 Topic with the potential for misunderstanding: Generalizing and prejudices do not get you any further

 However, this topic seems to lead to some misunderstandings.
 A factual discussion and information is now made more difficult if the possibility of earning money from advertising is generally demonized from the outset.
 For some, the blog is too full of advertising and therefore not reader-friendly, while subtle forms of advertising are again too discreet for some, so that the reader could be fooled.
 What can I say?
 Unfortunately, you can't please everyone ...